LGBTQ+ Health & Wellness

 LGBTQ+ Health: Sexual and Gender Diversity

-University Health Services (UHS) strives to provide high quality health care in an environment of inclusivity and respect.
+University Health Services (UHS), Health Promotion & Wellness (HPW), and Counseling and Psychological Services (CAPS) strive to provide high-quality health care in an environment of inclusivity and respect.
 We understand that seeing a new health care provider can be stressful, particularly if you are concerned about being misunderstood or unfairly and inappropriately judged.
 We value our patients and understand that choosing us as your health care provider means that you are entrusting us with your health and well-being.

 Our patients have a right to expect sensitive, respectful, high quality health care and we have the responsibility and privilege of providing that care.
 We encourage and provide training for our staff on health care challenges encountered by our sexual and gender diverse communities and look for ways to improve our systems and communications so that we can better serve those who seek care from us.